thejqs/plcb/README.md

 **Good thing I can write code.**

 This project exists to collect and illuminate all of the products available for sale in only one store -- one of 597 stores, to be precise -- the state runs across Pennsylvania.
-The unicorns, as it were.
-Inspiration came from writing [this story](http://www.post-gazette.com/life/libations/2015/03/04/A-Croatia-to-Pittsburgh-wine-odyssey-How-an-obscure-bottle-gets-in-the-PLCB-system/stories/201503040013) in early 2015, when I didn't have the skills to create this project.
+The unicorns, as it were. **The boozicorns.** Inspiration came from writing [this story](http://www.post-gazette.com/life/libations/2015/03/04/A-Croatia-to-Pittsburgh-wine-odyssey-How-an-obscure-bottle-gets-in-the-PLCB-system/stories/201503040013) in early 2015, when I didn't yet have the skills to create this project.

 The state's database can do this for us, but the existing interfaces won't allow it.
 There's no API.
 Surprise, surprise.